How affordable is the Captain Morse House for a vacation

 Off Season Example:

 The house holds up to 25 people.
-So our lowest weekly rate off season using 23 is $4,950 / 23 people / 7 days = $34 per person per night including cleaning.
+So our lowest weekly rate off season using 23 is $4,950 / 23 people / 7 days = $34 per person per night all in.
 Pretty reasonable!
 You can get a hotel room off season for $99.

 High Season Example:

 The house holds up to 25 people.
-So our weekly rate for high season using 23 people is $17,500 / 23 people / 7 days = $114 per person per night including cleaning.
+So our weekly rate for high season using 25 people is around $25,000.
+Divide that by 25 people / 7 days = $142 per person per night.

 Our high season rates are still less than half of the price of the island’s high end hotels which you can research yourself on Google.
-Some examples follow from 2014 last week of the summer follow.
-These include taxes and fees.
+Some examples follow.

 So you can see that we are well priced on a per person basis.
 If you want to run the math on a per room basis you can using this guide here.
 Our rooms vary quite a bit in size from the large Master Bedroom to the smaller single bedrooms on the third floor where the servants used to live.